Avanade/Beef/samples/My.Hr/docs/Employee-Api.md

 First up, the entities need to be defined (configured) within the `My.Hr.xml` (`My.Hr.CodeGen` project).
 The entities that will be created are as follows.
 Note that we will add some shape (e.g. address) to the data so it is easier (and more logical) to consume and understand, versus mapping directly to the database structure.

-- `EmployeeBase` - this represents the base Employee in that it contains the key properties and will be used as the base for searching as a means to minimise the properties that are available outside of the basic CRUD.
+- `EmployeeBase` - this represents the base Employee in that it contains the key properties and will be used as the base for searching as a means to minimise the properties that are available outside of the `Employee` CRUD itself.
 - `Employee` - this represents the complete detailed Employee, which inherits from the `EmployeeBase`.
-All of the key operations for the Employee including the search will all be configured/grouped as a logical set here.
+All of the key operations for the Employee including the search will be configured/grouped as a logical set here.
 - `TerminationDetail` - this represents an employee's termination (being date and reason).
 By having as a sub-type this enable additional related data to be more easily added under the single `Employee.Termination` property.
 - `Address` - this represents the employees' address.
 By having as a sub-type it makes it easier and more explicit that there is a valid address via the `Employee.Address` property; in that we can validate the full address on the existence of the property itself (i.e. not `null`).
 - `EmergencyContact` - this represents the collection of emergency contacts for an employee.